Page last updated on April 10, 2023 at 2:10 pm

 Past projects have included:

-Virtual Informational Meeting--MANDATORY.
-A representative from each neighborhood that is considering an application must attend ONE of these meetings.
+Virtual Informational Meeting--MANDATORY for any neighborhood group that has not received a grant in the past two years.
+A representative from neighborhood considering an application must attend ONE of these meetings.
+View the presentation slide deck.

 Letter of Intent